GoogleCloudDataproc/spark-bigquery-connector/README.md

   read performance, even before running any `collect()` or `count()` action.
 * The materialization process can also incur additional costs to your BigQuery bill.
+* By default, the materialized views are created in the same project and dataset.
+Those can be configured by the optional `viewMaterializationProject` and `viewMaterializationDataset` options, respectively.
+These options can also be globally set by calling `spark.conf.set(...)` before reading the views.
-* Reading from views is not activated by default.
-In order to activate it, either specify the viewsEnabled option when reading the specific view (`.option("viewsEnabled", "true")`) or set it globally by calling `spark.conf.set("viewsEnabled", "true")`.
+* Reading from views is **disabled** by default.
+In order to enable it, either set the viewsEnabled option when reading the specific view (`.option("viewsEnabled", "true")`) or set it globally by calling `spark.conf.set("viewsEnabled", "true")`.